SubhasmitaBehera/umaa-java-assignment/constructosr.md

 ```
 ***Answer:***

-* The above code won't compile.
-It will give StackOverFlowError at runtime.
+* The above code will compile.
+But it will give StackOverFlowError at runtime.

 # Question:9